 Once they were dry, I lightly rubbed a buffing pad over each jar to smooth out some of the brush marks.
 Then I took a piece of course sandpaper and sanded the high spots to bring out the words and designs.

 Next, it was time to play in the dirt.
 I was going to plant a few seeds in my jars but ran out of time, so I went for wheatgrass instead, with its bright green color.
 Perfect for spring.

 Each jar got a handful of potting soil and a clump of grass.

 After a little haircut, they were ready for their spot on the windowsill.

 I loved the spring color but something was missing, besides the fact that their haircut was a little too perfect.
 Oops.

 One thing about wheatgrass is that it grows quickly so their uniform haircut only lasted a day before it started growing out.

 Besides the new growth, I thought the addition of a spring tag to each jar would finish it off.
-I had the tags in my stash but when I found these cute bumblebees and butterflies, I could hardly wait for the glue to dry so I could tie them on with some jute twine.
+I had the tags in my stash but when I found these cute bumblebees and butterflies, I could hardly wait for the glue to dry so I could tie them on.